 Amanda shares with us all about her fabulous trip to California and the wonderful things to do in Monterey, the best restaurants, and where to stay.
 It’s a useful guide if you are planning a trip to the area.

-My first trip to California was specifically to Monterey.
+My first trip to California was exactly to Monterey.
 I flew in from Columbia, MO to the Monterey Regional Airport and was immediately greeted by cool sunny weather and a fresh saltwater breeze.